theforeman/theforeman.org/plugins/foreman_remote_execution/1.3/index.md

 into Smart Proxy or even directly into Foreman and thus lowering the entry barrier at the cost of lower performance.

+Please note that on Debian Dynflow will be set up as part of the Foreman Proxy.
+On other platforms it will be a standalone service.

 <table class="table table-bordered table-condensed">
   <tr>
     <th>Plugin</th>